 This will help the layer to dry fast and with even finishing.

 Step 5 – Allow the beeswax to dry and recoat the dresser

-Once you have buffed all the wood surfaces of the dresser and drawers, let the beeswax soak in and dry on wood for about 1 hour (in most cases it would take about 20 minutes to 1 hour).
+Once you have buffed all the wood surfaces of the dresser and drawers, let the beeswax soak in and dry on the wood for about 1 hour (in most cases, it would take about 20 minutes to 1 hour).

-Depending on whether your wood surface was already finished or not, you may need to apply a third coat to seal the pores of the wood well.
+Depending on whether your wood surface is already finished or not, you may need to apply a third coat to seal the pores of the wood well.

 What is the Best Beeswax Polish?

-The thing I like most in Skidmore’s liquid beeswax wood finish is it’s extremely simple to apply which creates a lovely, smooth shine that isn’t overly glossy.
+The thing I like most about Skidmore’s liquid beeswax wood finish is it’s extremely simple to apply, which creates a lovely, smooth shine that isn’t overly glossy.